 Kitsap County's accounting system is organized and operated on a "fund basis."
 Each fund is a distinct, self-balancing accounting entity.
-The system includes the General Fund, Special Revenue, Debt Service, Capital Projects, Enterprise, Internal Service and Agency Funds.
+The system includes the General Fund, Special Revenue, Debt Service, Capital Projects, Enterprise, Internal Service, and Agency Funds.
 These funds are fully described in Note 1 of the financial statements.
 Additionally, the County maintains a General Fixed Asset Account Group to account for all fixed assets acquired by the County that are not a part of the Enterprise or Internal Service Funds.
-The County also maintains a General long-term Debt Account Group to record and account for general obligation bonds and other long-term obligations, such as accumulated vacation leave, as well as lease obligations.
+The County also maintains a General long-term Debt Account Group to record and account for general obligation bonds and other long-term obligations, such as accumulated vacation leave, as well as lease obligations that are not recorded in the enterprise or Internal Service Funds.

-The modified accrual basis of accounting is followed by the governmental funds.
+We used the modified accrual basis of accounting for all of our governmental funds.
 Under this method of accounting, revenues are recognized when susceptible to accrual, i.e., both measurable and available.
 Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 Expenditures, other than interest on long-term debt, are recorded as liabilities when incurred.

 The accrual basis of accounting is utilized for Proprietary Funds.
-Under this method of accounting, revenues are recorded when earned and expenses re-recorded as soon as they result in liabilities for benefits received.
+Under this method of accounting, revenues are recorded when earned and expenses recorded as soon as they result in liabilities for benefits received.
 The County has no Nonexpendable Trust Funds.